 - Physical Education

 - Sport Science

-- Strength and Conditioning with Nutrition (includes seperate minors in Strength and Conditioning, and Nutrition)
+- Strength and Conditioning with Nutrition (includes separate minors in Strength and Conditioning, and Nutrition)

 Graduates can seek postgraduate opportunities in sport and education or health-related areas of study.
-With careful course selection, Sport Coaching graduates are also eligible to apply for entry to a Graduate Diploma in Teaching and Learning to teach physical education in secondary schools, or become a primary school teacher.
+With careful course selection, Sport Coaching graduates are also eligible to apply for entry to a postgraduate programme to teach physical education in secondary schools, or become a primary school teacher.

-The BSpC degree gives students a strong grounding in transferable career skills which are highly valued in the workforce, including leadership, communication, motivation and teamwork.
+The BSpC degree gives students a strong grounding in transferable career skills that are highly valued in the workforce, including leadership, communication, motivation, and teamwork.

 Rewarding careers can be gained in professional and community sport coaching, administration and strategic management, as well as coach and athlete development.

-Recent UC Sport Coaching graduates have become sports coaches, personal trainers, policy analysts, health advisors, teachers, managers in various organisations, outdoor recreation guides, school sports directors, community development officers and performance analysts.
+Recent UC Sport Coaching graduates have become sports coaches, personal trainers, policy analysts, health advisors, teachers, managers, outdoor recreation guides, school sports directors, community development officers, and performance analysts.